Jakob37/SnakemakeAFriendlyIntroduction/README.md

 There are several arguments for using it in your bioinformatics analyses:

 * Reproducibility - preserve the exact sequence of commands used to generate certain results.
-* Modularity - giving it flexibility, and making it easy to follow the analysis flow.
+* Modularity - giving your analysis flexibility, and making it easy to follow the analysis flow.
-* Ease of parallel processing.
+* Ease of parallel processing - optimally use your resources with minimal effort.
 * Support for managing versions in containers such as [Docker](https://www.docker.com) or [Singularity](https://sylabs.io).

-I have also found notebook-software such as [Jupyter notebooks](https://jupyter.org/) or [R Notebook](https://blog.rstudio.com/2016/10/05/r-notebooks/) to complement Snakemake well when it comes to visualizations and statistical analysis.

-Finally, I would recommend version-controlling your workflow and your scripts in a system such as [Git](https://git-scm.com).
-This allows you to later come back and see exactly how the code looked at an earlier stage.
-If interested, I have written a tutorial for bioinformaticians [here](https://www.jakobwillforss.com/post/introduction-to-git-for-bioinformaticians/).

-Further discussion on how to nicely carry out bioinformatics analysis is available in the article [Organizing your bioinformatics projects](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424).

-It can be argued how to best do a reproducible analysis.
-I think the most important aspect is to care about the reproducibility and flexibility of your analysis, and try out different strategies to achieve it.
-Over time you will find the set of tools that best suits your needs.

-But with that said, I think you will find Snakemake a powerful addition in your set of analysis-tools, well worth the relatively limited time and effort needed to pick up.
+With that said, I think you will find Snakemake a powerful addition in your set of analysis-tools, well worth the relatively limited time and effort needed to pick up.

 # Getting started